EBI-Metagenomics/deciphon/compose/README.md

 A web application will only need to interact with the REST API via port `8000` by default.
-One must take care however of setting the variable `DECIPHON_SCHED_ALLOW_ORIGINS` in `compose.cfg` property for Cross-Origin Resource Sharing.
+One must take care however of setting the variable `DECIPHON_SCHED_ALLOW_ORIGINS` in `compose.cfg` properly for Cross-Origin Resource Sharing.

 ## 👤 Author